MariaLauraMDQA/portfolioqa/README.md

 ---

-## ⚙️ Funcionalidades principales
+## ⚙️ Main Features
-- Menú de navegación responsive
+- Responsive navigation menu
-- Header con nombre, título profesional y enlaces a redes
+- Header with name, professional title, and social media links.
-- Sección de proyectos QA con descripción detallada
+- QA projects section with detailed descriptions
-- Sección de formación académica
+- Education background section
-- Formulario de contacto
+- Contact form

 ---

 ## QA Tests
-Este portfolio incluye pruebas de regresión automatizadas con **Katalon Studio (Selenium)** de todas las funcionalidades principales.
+This portfolio includes automated regression testing using **Katalon Studio (Selenium)** for all main features.

 ![Resultados](./tests/resultados.png)

-Para ejecutar los tests:
+To Run the test:
-1. Descarga la carpeta tests
+1. Download the test foder.
-2. Abre el navegador chrome, busca e instala la extensión Katalon Recorder (Selenium Tests) [🔗 Extensiones Chrome](https://chromewebstore.google.com/ )
+2. Open **Google Chrome**, search for and install the extension **Katalon Recorder (Selenium Test)** from the [🔗 Extensiones Chrome](https://chromewebstore.google.com/ )
-3. Abre la extensión Katalon Recorder y elige la opción Open test suite.
-Abre la carpeta tests que has descargado.
+3. Open the **Katalon Recorder** extension and select **Open test suite**.
+Locate and open the downloaded **test** folder.
-4. Ejecuta los test haciendo clic en Play all suites.
+4. Run the test by clicking **Play all suites**.

 ---